rich-steele/CodingClub/README.md

 As the owner of blessed, I will get a notification then.
 I will comment on the PR, and potentially merge in your changes.
 Get used to people commenting on your code, and commenting on others.
 Code reviews are a huge part of software development, and are a safe place to improve and learn.
 Eventually you will all be code reviewing each other.
 Don't take offense, this is the final call before dev work goes into production code where it will often not change again.
 On this note, you do not merge in your own pull requests.
 Say it out loud.
 You Do Not Merge In Your Own Pull Requests!
 (Unless the product owner tells you to I suppose) They must be reviewed always.
 No exceptions.
 If you accidentally click merge, then get a grown up.
 We've all done it, I've done it.
 Get it fixed asap.
 PRs have to be reviewed, approved, then merged.

 In this case, I won't actually merge in your changes, but I will comment.
 Seeing that on your PR will be the final step so you know this is all working.
+This also serves to register your interest, so I will then add you to the slack channel, and you can access the trello board to see what comes next!
 </details>

 <details>